koliver-tsgpayments/payments-test-runner/README.md

 - We use **CF 2nd gen** + **Pub/Sub** triggers + **Cloud Scheduler** (no HTTP auth path).
 - Cloud Functions run on Python 3.12; keep the runtime consistent when pinning dependencies or building artifacts locally.
 - Logs are plain JSON strings for simplicity; BigQuery export works via Log Sinks later.
-- No Terraform modules or loops to keep it explicit for the demo.
+- Terraform stays module-free but relies on small `for_each` loops so you can manage processors in a single map.